shadps4-emu/shadPS4/README.md

 # shadPS4

-An early PS4 emulator for Windows and Linux written in C++ by shadow , skmp , wheremyfoodat
+An early PS4 emulator for Windows and Linux written in C++ by shadow , skmp , wheremyfoodat , GPUCode

 [Check us on twitter](https://twitter.com/shadps4 "Check us on twitter")